kgish/viriciti-assignment-export/frontend/README.md

 ## Authorization

 The application needs to login first to the backend using JWT authentication.
-Upon successful authgentication, the token is stored and passed with each API request in the authentication header.
+Upon successful authentication, the token is stored and passed with each API request in the authentication header.

-This is taken care of by the token http interceptor.
+This is taken care of by the token HTTP interceptor.

 interceptors/token.interceptor.ts
 ```